 - lapses in short-term memory

-The person may lose motivation and focus, and appear lethargic and lacking in initiative.
+The person may lose motivation and focus.
+They may appear lethargic and lacking in initiative.

-Other possible signs of HD may include stumbling, dropping things, and forgetting people’s names.
+Other possible signs of Huntington’s disease may include stumbling, dropping things, and forgetting people’s names.
 However, most people do these from time to time.